 Producer surplus is the difference between the lowest price producers are willing to accept and the price they actually receive.
 If you are willing to provide babysitting service for a family friend when the pay is at least $10 an hour, but you are offered $15 per hour instead, you would take the job and your producer surplus would be $5 per hour.
 Generally, the lowest price producers are willing to accept is equal to their marginal cost of production.

 How do you find producer surplus in a market?

 In a market, the supply curve represents the minimum price producers are willing to accept for different quantities produced.
 The equilibrium price is what producers receive for that service.
 The producer surplus can be found by forming a triangle from the equilibrium price on the Y axis, to the equilibrium point where supply and demand intersect, to where the supply curve hits the Y axis.
 This triangle is the producer surplus.
 To calculate the value of the producer surplus, find the area of the triangle (½ base times height).
-In the graph below, the producer surplus would be $20 ($8 x 5 x ½).
+In the graph above, the producer surplus would be $20 ($8 x 5 x ½).

 What is economic surplus?

 Economic surplus is the sum of both consumer and producer surplus.
 A market is considered allocatively efficient when economic surplus is maximized.